GerbrichFerdinands/asreview-thesis/results/README.md

   - `extract_plots.ipynb`, a jupyter notebook producing recall curves from the simulation output (Figure 1 and 2 in the manuscript)
-  - `extract_results.ipynb`, a jupyter notebook extracting `.json` files containing statistics from the simulation output (WSS, RRF, ATD)
+  - `extract_results.ipynb`, a jupyter notebook extracting `.json` files containing statistics from the `.h5` simulation output (WSS, RRF, ATD in table 2, 3, and 4 in the manuscript)
-  - `one_seed`, containing all plots and statistics produced by the two jupyter notebooks above.
+  - `one_seed`, containing all plots and `.json` statistics files produced by the two jupyter notebooks above.
+The plots are used in the manuscript, the data are further processed by this readme into tables before they are manuscript-ready.
-  - `README.Rmd` containing R-code to transform the .json files into readable tables for the manuscript.
+  - `README.Rmd` containing R-code to transform the `.json` files into readable tables for the manuscript.
-  - `output` contains the abovementioned tables, stored as .RDS files.
+  - `output` contains the abovementioned tables, stored as `.RDS` files.

+# Requirements

+Extracing data from the simulation output requires having several packages installed, like ASReview version 0.9.3 \[@ASReview2020\].
+All these requirements are listed in the `requirements.txt` file.
+If you’ve already installed this file in the `simulation_study` step, please skip this.
+If not, you can run the following in your terminal to install all
+requirements:

+Additionally, to create the plots and statistics in the manuscript you will need to install a specific branch of the asreview visualization package.
+Run the following in your terminal:

+And then, within the newly created directory, the following:

-Script for reading results
+## Define functions for reading simulation output

-Apply over all datasets and models
+## Load results for 15 separate trials

+Compute standarad deviation from the 15 separate trials.

+## Load results as means over all 15 trials

 Create table for manuscript (all means over 15 runs)